CIBC-Internal/python/Doc/library/urllib.parse.rst

    |                  |       | if present              |                      |
    +------------------+-------+-------------------------+----------------------+

+   Reading the :attr:`port` attribute will raise a :exc:`ValueError` if an invalid port is specified in the URL.
 See section :ref:`urlparse-result-object` for more information on the result object.

+   Unmatched square brackets in the :attr:`netloc` attribute will raise a :exc:`ValueError`.

+   Characters in the :attr:`netloc` attribute that decompose under NFKC normalization (as used by the IDNA encoding) into any of ``/``, ``?``, ``#``, ``@``, or ``:`` will raise a :exc:`ValueError`.
+If the URL is decomposed before parsing, no error will be raised.

+   .. versionchanged:: 3.6
+      Out-of-range port numbers now raise :exc:`ValueError`, instead of returning :const:`None`.

+   .. versionchanged:: 3.7.3
+      Characters that affect netloc parsing under NFKC normalization will now raise :exc:`ValueError`.

 .. function:: urlunsplit(parts)